-I was recently given the task of migrating users and emails from one G Suite account to another.
+I was recently given the task of migrating users and emails from one Google Workspace (formerly Google Workspace) account to another.
 Not between two users, mind you – between two completely separate administrative accounts.
 There was a domain name on one account (I’ll call it the “Source account” for simplicity and anonymity) to a new account (the “Destination account”).
 I found that although there are a bunch of articles online that mention Google’s email migrator service, and even an article with the same title as mine, I didn’t find much in the way of a step-by-step tutorial for moving everything over.
 Below is my attempt at one.

-Two notes – First, I was actually moving data from a G Suite for Nonprofits account into a G Suite for Business account, but that doesn’t seem to have mattered much – it worked the same as it would had they both been the same account type.
+Two notes – First, I was actually moving data from a Google Workspace for Nonprofits account into a Google Workspace for Business account, but that doesn’t seem to have mattered much – it worked the same as it would had they both been the same account type.

 Second, I mention various tools and wait times in this tutorial.
 I happen to think that if you’re one of Google’s larger customers, there may be more tools or support available to you, or your wait times may be significantly reduced.
 I don’t have proof of that, I just can’t believe that it takes them 1.5 weeks to move 6GB for their enterprise-level customers.

 In my example, my Source account has a domain name, say example.com.
 We need that domain, and all users @example.com moved to the Destination account.

 To do this, we’re going to move all of the users on the Source account to instead use a different domain, @example-two.com.
 We’ll enforce less secure apps on these accounts.
 We’ll log in to each account and make sure they have IMAP enabled.
 We’ll remove the domain from the Source account and add it to the Destination account, and immediately recreate the users on the Destination accounts so they can begin receiving email again.
 Finally, we’ll use Google’s email migrator service to move the old email over from the @example-two.com accounts to their new, corresponding @example.com accounts.